ruby-stha/Sentiment-Analysis--News-Data/README.md

 # Sentiment-Analysis--News-Data
-Team project in the domain of sentiment analysis
+Prototype developed during 36 hr hackathon

 <b>Team Members: <br/></b>
 Asmita Subedi, Mohan Singh Bomrel, Ruby Shrestha and Yashin Shekh

 <b>Background:</b>

 Sentiment Analysis is a fun task to do.
 It is making sense of the emotional tone or characteristic of any piece of subjective information, be it in any form of media.
-One of the most popular versions of sentiment analysis is classifying the collective series of words into one of the two classes of sentiments: positive and negative.
+One of the most popular versions of sentiment analysis is classifying the collective series of words into one of the three classes of sentiments: positive, negative or neutral.

 In broad terms, sentiment analysis requires five distinctive steps:

 1. Collection of subjective information (multiple paragraphs, to be specific) for finding pattern in positive and negative sentiments <br/>